GaoGN517/CodeExamples/README.txt

-## This is a collection of useful R codes.
+## This is a collection of useful R or Python codes.